-- The costs in the design phase are excluded - Due to the scope of the thesis, construction site preparation, earthwork (excavation, backfill), pavement and guard railing costs are omitted - Environmental issues are not considered in this thesis. - Accidental costs are disregarded due to lack of data.
+- The costs in the design phase are excluded - Due to the scope of this study, construction site preparation, earthwork (excavation, backfill), pavement and guard railing costs are omitted - Environmental issues are not considered in this study. - Accidental costs are disregarded due to lack of data.